codebyRohiniH/UsersDirectory/README.md

 - Search filters users
 - Tapping a user navigates to the detail screen
 - Bounce avatar button is interactive
-- Detail screen scrolls to reveal all sections

 ---